ClickHouse/ClickHouse/.github/PULL_REQUEST_TEMPLATE.md

 - Non-significant (changelog entry is not required)

-Changelog entry (short description of added functionality):
+Changelog entry (a user-readable short description of the changes that goes to CHANGELOG.md):

 ...